croydondias/Quick/Readme.md

 # Future tasks
 - SSL support
+- Use flywayDB for management of database sql changes
 - Checks for sql injection
 - Check for OWASP vulnerabilities
 - Ability to delete Categories and Projects